-- (C) Part Time (less than 20): An employee whose regular and continuous work schedule averages less than twenty (20) hours per week for a fiscal year. - (D) Casual: An employee hired for irregular or occasional employment. - (E) Temporary or Seasonal: An employee hired for a specific period of time (not to exceed 6 months)
+- (A) Full Time: An employee whose regular and continuous work schedule consists of (20) hours per week.
+(Amended June 3, 2022) - (B) Part Time (less than 20): An employee whose regular and continuous work schedule averages less than twenty (20) hours per week for a fiscal year. - (C) Casual: An employee hired for irregular or occasional employment. - (D) Temporary or Seasonal: An employee hired for a specific period of time (not to exceed 6 months)

 NOTE: All employees are paid at an hourly rate unless specified as salaried.
 Salaried employees are compensated at a fixed weekly rate and are not compensated for overtime.
 These categories will determine an employee's eligibility for benefits as specified by this bylaw.
-Employees may be changed from one category to another category only after review and approval by the department head, the Personnel Board and the Board of Selectmen.
+Employees may be changed from one category to another category only after review and approval by the department head, the Personnel Board and the Select Board.